microsoft/FluidFramework/.changeset/silly-clocks-tan.md

 Implement compatibility-based schema evolution API

 This change adjusts some top-level APIs for using SharedTree in a context that may necessitate changing a document's schema.
-First of all, `SharedTree`'s restrictions around view schema and stored schema compatibility have been slightly relaxed:
-A particular view schema can now be used to open documents whose stored schema supports a superset of that view schema.
-Beware that applications which choose to do this may experience runtime incompatibilities in application logic: for instance, the stored schema for a document may contain allowed types in fields which the view schema isn't expecting, which could result in application errors.
-The motivation for this change is to eventually allow more flexible application policies around what types of schema incompatibilities are OK to allow different clients to collaborate using.
+The motivation for these changes is to allow future relaxation of `SharedTree`'s restrictions around view schema and stored schema compatibility, which will enable more flexible policies around how applications can update their documents' schemas over time.

 Application authors are encouraged to develop a compatibility policy which they are comfortable with using the guidance in the
 "Schema Evolvability" section of `@fluidframework/tree`'s readme.

 To make the details of schema compatibilities that SharedTree supports more clear, `TreeView.error` has been functionally replaced with the `compatibility` property.
-Users desiring the previous strict behavior can use `view.compatibility.isExactMatch` at appropriate places in application logic.
+Users desiring the previous strict behavior should use `view.compatibility.isExactMatch` at appropriate places in application logic.

-In addition to this functional change to the types of collaboration that `SharedTree` permits, several APIs have been tweaked.

 # `ITree.schematize` deprecation